Thursday 11 July 2024

 The eponymous couple have been together for many years, and their tolerance of each other's behaviour has eroded over time.
-He gets irritated when she plays her cello while he tries to write hates the sound of his typewriter as she tries to play.
+He gets irritated when she plays her cello while he tries to write, and she hates the sound of his typewriter as she tries to play.
 When their son comes to visit he gets caught up in the middle of the storm, literally pulled both ways.

 But when Dorine is diagnosed with dementia their world changes.
 In a series of flashbacks we see André recall how their younger selves first met, got married, were deeply in love, his ongoing irritations now tempered by his memories.